wpcodefactory/marketplace-for-woocommerce/readme.txt

 == Frequently Asked Questions ==

+= Where are the plugin's settings? =
+Visit WooCommerce > Settings > Marketplace.

 = Are there any widgets available? =
 **Vendor products filter** - Filters Marketplace vendor products.
 It is only displayed on shop page